 After lunch, I am treated to an epic Thai Yoga massage with an ethereal Aussie beauty, Mars.
 A former broadcaster, who got fed up of playing Britney Spears on the radio and decided to quit the big city life to teach yoga.

 Known as ‘a prayer in motion’, the treatment helps to stimulates ‘chi’ in the body.
 It feels like an intimate dance where you allow yourself to be contorted into positions like a puppet to melt areas of tension.
 By the end I feel woozy.
 Thankfully tonight’s yoga practice is nothing too strenuous – more breathing exercises and some chanting by candlelight.

 The next morning, Andrew whisks me to the station and waits patiently with me as the shop keeper counts out her change.
-There’s no sense of time or urgency in Portugal.
+There’s no sense of time or urgency in rural Portugal.
 (Try planning a wedding here!)
 But this is exactly why I love it.
 Time stands still, forcing you into the present, allowing you to simply exist alongside the mountains and rivers.
 While I soon re-discover my love of wine, it is on my journey home that I lose my taste for meat and I haven’t been able to touch it since.